 Syed Zaki Ahmed is the Chief of Staff at Thunder Bay Regional Health Sciences Centre.
 He is an Internist and Intensivist by training and is still involved in full-time clinical activities.
 He has a special interest in social justice and equality.

-Ato Sekyi-Otu is registered physician in the province of Ontario, a fellow of the Royal College of Surgeons of Canada and a member in good standing of the College of Physicians and Surgeons of Ontario for 23 years.
+Dr. Sekyi-Otu is a registered physician in the province of Ontario, a Fellow of the Royal College of Surgeons of Canada and a member in good standing of the College of Physicians and Surgeons of Ontario for 23 years.
 He has completed Clinical Fellowships in Adult Reconstructive Joint Replacement Surgery and Sports Medicine.
-Dr. Sekyi-Out lives in Mississauga and has been practicing orthopaedic surgeon in Brampton at the William Osler Health Centre.
-Dr. Skyi-Out is a lecturer is a lecturer in the faculty in medicine at the University of Toronto.
-His community interests include mentoring at-risk youth, encouraging diversity in medicine and advocating for equal access to healthcare.
+Dr. Sekyi-Otu is a practicing orthopaedic surgeon in Brampton at the William Osler Health Centre and a lecturer in the Faculty of Medicine at the University of Toronto.
+His community interests include mentoring at-risk youth, encouraging diversity in medicine and advocating for healthcare access and equity.

 Rebecca Hildyard is a senior manager of forensic services for PricewaterhouseCoopers LLP.
 She is a former Operational Due Diligence Analyst for Albourne Partners (Canada) Limited, and a former manager of financial crime for Deloitte LLP.

-Heather Arthur was the Vice-President of Patient Services and Chief Nursing Executive at the Cornwall Community Hospital from 2004 – 2019.
-Ms. Arthur has more than 30 years of administrative and clinical experience in healthcare.
-She participated on various regional committees and led regional initiatives related to clinical services in the acute healthcare system.
-As the Chief Nursing Officer, Ms. Arthur led the nursing team inclusive of professional practice, and was also responsible for laboratory and pathology services, diagnostic services, patient experience, and quality and risk.
-Ms. Arthur previously had experience with pre-hospital emergency care as the Chief of the Cornwall Emergency Medical Services.
-Throughout her expansive career, Ms. Arthur was committed to instilling quality in the many innovative and transformative projects within the organizations where she worked.
-Ms. Arthur was a Board member of the Nursing Leadership Network and was the Chair of the St. Lawrence College/Laurentian University Health Sciences Advisory Committee.
+Heather Arthur is retired from her role as Vice-President of Patient Services and Chief Nursing Executive at the Cornwall Community Hospital (2004-2019).
+She has more than 30 years of administrative and clinical experience in healthcare.
+She participated on various regional committees and led regional initiatives related to clinical services in the acute healthcare system in various roles of nursing, laboratory and pathology services, diagnostic services, patient experience, and quality and risk.
+Heather previously had experience with pre-hospital emergency care as the Chief of the Cornwall Emergency Medical Services.
+Throughout her expansive career, Heather was committed to instilling quality in the many innovative and transformative projects within the organizations where she worked.
+She was a Board member of the Nursing Leadership Network and was the Chair of the St. Lawrence College/Laurentian University Health Sciences Advisory Committee.

 Christine terSteege is a Public Safety Professor at Sheridan College and Program Coordinator of the Investigations program.
 She formerly served as Vice-Chair of the Ontario Parole Board and was a Police Constable with Peel Regional Police.
 She holds a BA in Criminal Justice and Public Policy from University of Guelph, and a master’s degree from Penn State University in Homeland Security.